 The incoming Inaugural Director, Allison Crawford, is a psychiatrist who also holds a PhD in English.
 She will join the Institute in July from her current position at CAMH (the Centre for Addiction and Mental Health).
 Crawford is a leader in community-based suicide prevention, and the Chief Medical Officer for Talk Suicide Canada and 9-8-8.
 She is also Associate Professor at the University of Toronto in the Temerty Faculty of Medicine’s Department of Psychiatry and the Dalla Lana School of Public Health.
 One of the Founding Editors of Ars Medica, a literary journal exploring the arts and healing, Crawford is also the Founding Director of the HeART (Health equity, Art, Research, Technology) Lab, which builds collaborative research partnerships between healthcare providers, researchers, artists, and community members.
 Trick notes, “Allison has a passion for storytelling, broadly understood, and as a mechanism for communicating at a high level.
 She gets full credit for the desire to have a creative storytelling pathway as part of the Institute.”

 Both Interim and Inaugural Directors communicate frequently, and Trick sees some of his work as guiding the early stages of the Institute so Crawford can progress with it on her arrival.
-They will both be members of the planning committee for an innovative conference for Fall 2023, Shaping the Future of Care, which UTSC will plan and host in partnership with the Scarborough Health Network.
+They will both be members of the planning committee for an innovative conference for Fall 2023, Building Communities Through Inclusive Health, which UTSC will plan and host in partnership with the Scarborough Health Network.
 The unique vision for the conference is to bring together clinical experience, community perspectives and cutting-edge research in natural and health sciences, social sciences, and the humanities, while addressing key health challenges.
 This conference will lay the groundwork for the Scarborough Academy of Medicine and Integrated Health (SAMIH).

 Trick looks forward to connecting with colleagues in upcoming weeks and months to discuss plans for the Institute, and “to get input on whether they see more novel ways of doing things, and what they could offer.
 We’re hoping that this Institute will catalyze, leading to innovation and creativity that wouldn’t otherwise occur.”